spryker/spryker-docs/docs/scos/dev/glue-api-guides/202304.0/dynamic-data-api/how-to-guides/how-to-send-request-in-dynamic-data-api.md

 Note that all fields included in the request payload are marked as `isEditable: true` in the configuration.
 Therefore, the API will update the found record with all the provided fields.
-However, if any of the fields are configured as `isEditable: false` it won't be updated.
+However, if any of the provided fields are configured as `isEditable: false` it will result in an error.

 Let's configure `isEditable: false` for `iso3_code` and send the same request.